When to See a Fertility Specialist

 How long does it take to get pregnant?

-If a couple is having regular unprotected sex, then it generally will take around 5-6 months to conceive.
-Regular unprotected sex is considered as having sexual intercourse every 2-3 days, especially during ovulation times.
+If a couple is having regular unprotected sex, then it will generally take around 5 to 6 months to conceive.
+Regular unprotected sex is considered as having sexual intercourse every 2 to 3 days, especially during ovulation times.

 What is the likelihood of

 Infertility is a common condition that affects 12-13% of couples in the United States.
 If you’re ready for a baby but are currently struggling with conceiving, you may want to see a fertility specialist.
 On top of trying to be pregnant for over a year, other reasons you may need to seek for professional advice may include the following:

 - Irregular or absent menstrual cycles, or heavy bleeding

 - Male partner struggles to achieve/maintain an erection

 - Known medical conditions that may affect fertility